jschild01/Capstone/src/tests/NOTES.md

 print(f"RAG Response:\n", response)
 ```

-# Vector Store and Embeddings Process
+# About Vector Store and Embeddings Process

-This document provides an overview of how vector stores and embeddings are utilized within a pipeline to retrieve and generate answers to questions based on relevant passages from a dataset.
+Overview of how vector stores and embeddings are utilized within a pipeline to retrieve and generate answers to questions based on relevant passages from a dataset.
 The process involves several key components: text preprocessing, generating text embeddings, storing them in a vector store, and using them to retrieve relevant passages for question-answering.

-## 1. Text Preprocessing

-The `TextProcessor` class is responsible for cleaning and preprocessing the text data.
-It performs the following tasks:

-- **Removing special characters**: Cleans up unnecessary characters and URLs.
-- **Lowercasing**: Converts text to lowercase if specified.
-- **Removing punctuation**: Removes punctuation marks from the text.
-- **Removing stop words**: Filters out common stop words that do not add meaningful information.
-- **Lemmatization**: Reduces words to their base or dictionary form.
-- **Filtering invalid sentences**: Ensures that sentences have both a subject and a verb to be considered valid.

-These preprocessing steps are crucial for creating clean and meaningful representations of the text data that are fed into the embedding model.

-## 2. Text Embeddings
+## 1. Text Embeddings

 The `TextRetriever` class is used to generate embeddings for the text data.
 Embeddings are vector representations of text that capture semantic information, allowing for more effective text retrieval and comparison.
 The process includes: